GaneshSuthar007/nestjs-rest-api-template/README.md

 | **Infrastructure** | `src/core/` | Cross-cutting machinery (auth, DB, logging, validation, response shape).
 Written once, imported everywhere, rarely modified. |
 | **Features** | `src/apis/` | One folder per business capability.
 Each is self-contained: module + controller + service + DTOs.
 95% of your work happens here. |
 | **Shared** | `src/common/` | Plain constants, types, strings, and decorators with no framework wiring — safe to import from anywhere without circular-dependency risk. |

+### Why the boundary matters

+This isn't theoretical.
+This architecture recently went from **TypeORM to Prisma** — and the controllers, services, validation schemas, and response contracts didn't change.
+The swap was contained to `src/core/database/`, because the feature modules never knew which ORM was underneath them in the first place.

+That's the whole argument for putting infrastructure behind a boundary: you don't feel the benefit until the day you have to change something you assumed you never would.

 ---